 The empty sofa from Claire’s Downtown hotel room filled Luke’s computer screen.
 His eyes dropped to the video progress bar, which indicated the footage run time was one hour and forty minutes.

-It was apparent Claire had strategically positioned the purse on the coffee table in front of the sofa so the camera could record her meetings with her contacts when they arrived and sat on the sofa.
+Claire had strategically positioned the purse on the coffee table in front of the sofa so the camera could record her meetings with her contacts when they arrived and sat on the sofa.

 The male in the footage was a white male who appeared to be in his early thirties.
 He was clean shaven with shoulder length hair.
 He wore a green Celtics hoodie and grey track pants.